ImageMagick/Usage-Markdown/layers/index.md

 This value is then mapped to position the image (by angle) in a circle of 80 pixels radius, using [FX Expressions as a Percent Escape](../transform/#fx_escapes).

 The position calculated is of the top-left corner of the image (not its center, though that is a simple adjustment), which is then [Merged](#merge) to generate a new image.
-The positioning is done without regard of the offset being positive or negative, which is the power of the [Merge Laying Operator](#merge).
+The positioning is done without regard to the offset being positive or negative, which is the power of the [Merge Laying Operator](#merge).
-That is we generated a new image of all the images as they are relative to each other.
+That is, we generated a new image of all the images as they are relative to each other.

 The final "`+repage`" removes the final resulting negative offset of the merged layer image, as this is no longer needed and can cause problems when viewing the resulting image.

 Note that the first image (right-most in result) is layered below every other image.
 If you want the layering to be truely cyclic so the last image was below this first one, you may have either: to generate and combine two versions of the above, with different ordering of the images; or overlay the first image on the last image, correctly, before generating the circle.
-Both solutions are tricky, and is left as a exercise.
+Both solutions are tricky, and are left as a exercise.

-This technique is powerful, but it can only position images to a integer offset.
+This technique is powerful, but it can only position images to an integer offset.
-If you need more excate sub-pixel positioning of images then the images will need to be distorted (translated) to the right location rather than simply adjusting its virtual offset.
+If you need more exact sub-pixel positioning of images then the images will need to be distorted (translated) to the right location rather than simply adjusting its virtual offset.

 #### Incrementally Calculated Positions

 You can access some image attributes of other images using FX expressions, while setting the attribute of images as they are processed.
-This means that you can set the location of each image, relative the calculated position of the previous image.
+This means that you can set the location of each image, relative to the calculated position of the previous image.

-For example this sets the position of each image to be the position of the previous image, plus the previous images width.
+For example this sets the position of each image to be the position of the previous image, plus the previous image's width.

 ~~~
 convert  rose: netscape: granite: \
-        \
         +repage -set page '+%[fx:u[t-1]page.x+u[t-1].w]+0' \
-        \
         -background none -layers merge +repage append_diy.png
 ~~~